 Wearing bright tie-dyed T-shirts printed with “For the Love of Eddie & Meggie Too,” which are on sale as part of the fundraiser, the Fazzones described their mission on Friday morning, a few hours before Eddie F’s began its typically bustling routine offering seafood with a New England flair.

-Besides their son, Meg Hayes, an Eddie F's employee, also died of an overdose last year, so this is a cause that digs deep to the heart of the Fazzones and their staff.
-Next Tuesday, the workers will donate their time and their tips, and 30% of the gross sales will go to Healing Springs.
+Besides their son, Meg Hayes, an Eddie F’s employee, also died of an overdose last year, so this is a cause that digs deep into the heart of the Fazzones and their staff.
+The workers will not only donate their time and their tips on Tuesday, but 30% of the restaurant’s gross sales will also go to Healing Springs.

 “I didn’t anticipate that.
 I’m very excited about that.
 There will be some moms who have lost their children, if anybody needs an ear.
 Maybe you have a child that’s passed, they have groups that you can join; or maybe you have a child that’s using, and you just need to vent.”